brendes/scotopic-theme/README.md

 # Scotopic

-Monochrome themes designed for working in the dark.
+Monochrome theme that is easy on the eyes when working in the dark.

 Requires Python ≥ 3.11.
 - Build themes: `make build`